mattrglobal/sample-apps/postman/README.md

 ### Step 2: Download collection and environment files

 Save the following files locally:
-- [`MATTR VII API Collection`](./mattr-vii.postman_collection.json): This Postman Collection includes API operations and some configuration.
+- [`Platform API Collection`](./platform-v9.0.0-postman-collection.json): This Postman Collection includes API operations and some configuration.
-- [`MATTR VII Tenant Environment`](./mattr-vii.postman_environment.json): This Postman Environment Variables hold specific values for your MATTR VII tenant.
+- [`Tenant Environment`](./mattr-vii.postman_environment.json): This Postman Environment Variables hold specific values for your MATTR VII tenant.

 ### Step 3: Import collection and environment files into Postman

 1. Open Postman.
 2. Select the **Import** button in the _My Workspace_ area.
-3. Select the local versions of the [_MATTR VII Tenant Environment_](./mattr-vii.postman_environment.json) and the [_MATTR VII API Collection_](./mattr-vii.postman_collection.json) files you saved earlier.
+3. Select the local versions of the [_Tenant Environment_](./mattr-vii.postman_environment.json) and the [_Platform API Collection_](./platform-v9.0.0-postman-collection.json) files you saved earlier.

 ### Step 4: Update environment variables